isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "Uh..."

 "Children grow up without parents, without parents they grow up better...
 Why not?
-Remember Dan Kazuo’s last haiku?"
+By the way, do you remember Dan Kazuo’s last haiku?"

-> **Mogari Whistle, how many nights to blow with aspire to
+> **Mogari whistle, how many nights to blow with aspire to
 > meet the flowers**
 >
 > **モガリ笛 いく夜もがらせ 花ニ逢はん**

 "That’s it!
 Mogari Whistle.
 The whistling sound of a winter night blowing through the bamboo fence.
-You should not hear the sound with your ears, but react to it with your guts..."
+You should not hear the sound with your ears, but recieve it with your heart..."

 His footsteps seemed unsteady, but I continued to walk with him.